3 Language Shift

 toua-bi-chij | 50 (40+10) |

-Let’s compare these now with the numbers as spoken today in San Lucas Quiaviní, shown in Table 5.
-First of all, there are two sets of numbers, but these are quite different than the Set A and Set B we saw at the beginning of this Unit.
+Let’s compare these numbers with the numbers spoken today in San Lucas Quiaviní, shown in Table 5.
+First of all, there are two sets of numbers, but these are quite different than Set A and Set B we saw at the beginning of this chapter.
 Here the two sets of numbers are used depending on the age of the speaker: older speakers tend to use the set on the left and younger speakers tend to use the set on the right.
-Note, too, that the set on the right are borrowed from Spanish– they aren’t the exact words for the numbers in Spanish, but the are adapted from the Spanish words into Zapotec.
+Note, too, that the set on the right are borrowed from Spanish—they aren’t the exact words for the numbers in Spanish, but the are adapted from the Spanish words into Zapotec.
 You’ll notice many other changes including that the bi ‘plus’ has changed to ahb.

 Primarily used by speakers over 50 | Primarily used by speakers under 50 | ||